Quantitative Smoothing of Polyhedral Manifolds: Introduction

 \begin{rmk} The proof of Proposition~\ref{obstruction_prp} generalizes to higher dimension to prove the following statement.
 Let $X$ be a polyhedral metric manifold which is $K$-bi-Lipschitz to a Riemannian $(n+1)$-manifold.
 For $\varepsilon > 0$ sufficiently small, the $n$-area of an $\varepsilon$-sphere around a point is between $\varepsilon^n\omega_{n}K^{-n-1}$ and $\varepsilon^n\omega_{n}K^{n+1}$, where $\omega_n$ is the $n$-volume of the unit $n$-sphere in Euclidean space. \end{rmk}

-\textbf{Acknowledgements:} The author thanks Dimitrios Ntalampekos for bringing this topic to his attention and for his help improving the paper, Aleksey Zinger for many helpful comments and discussions, and Christian Lange for clarifiying remarks on his results in \cite{Lan}.
+\textbf{Acknowledgements:} The author thanks Dimitrios Ntalampekos for bringing this topic to his attention and for his help improving the paper, Aleksey Zinger for many helpful comments and discussions, Christian Lange for clarifiying remarks on his results in \cite{Lan}, and the anonymous referee for helpful comments which strengthened Theorem~\ref{main_thm}.